-Because of the very different notions of time in the various MoC's, ranging from continuous time to no time-notion at all, integrating them is by no means trivial.
-This is one of the problems Co-Design approaches must solve before they're usable in system-design.
+Because of the very different notions of time in the various MoCs, ranging from continuous time to no time-notion at all, integrating them is by no means trivial.
+This is one of the problems Co-Design approaches must solve before being usable in system-design.
 In the next chapter various problems will be analyzed.